add111601/CMPSC-431W-Project/README.md

 This project incorporates PostgreSQL into a command line interface using the Python 3 and the Psycopg2 Library

 ## How to start:
-The first thing to do is download the file main.py.
+1. The first thing to do is download the file main.py.
 This file contains everything that is needed to run the Command Line Interface.
-Then download all the csv files for all the tables.
+2. Then download all the csv files for all the tables.
-Import those csv files into a database
+3. Import those csv files into a database
-Once that is all done install psycopg2
+4. Once that is all done install psycopg2
+Line 1
 `pip install psycopg2-binary`
+Line 1